 The cost of the medication, initial and follow-up visits, and MRI studies are free.
 Routine clinical care is not covered by the trial.
 You may continue your general health and cavernous malformation care by your local referring doctor, as covered by your insurance.

 If you live in the Chicago area, you will receive $50 per visit to help defray travel expenses.
 If you live more than 200 miles from Chicago, the trial offers $500 per visit stipend to help defray travel expenses.
 You will receive the funds about 3-4 weeks after your visit.
 The trial team will provide you with a list of local discounted hotel options.
-Additionally, as part of our support of Centers of Excellence and research sites, Alliance to Cure Cavernous Malformation has created a sample Airbnb list of properties that are less expensive than hotels.
+Additionally, as part of our support of Centers of Excellence and research sites, Alliance to Cure Cavernous Malformation has created a sample Airbnb list that are less expensive than hotels.

 If you live within 1000 miles of Chicago, you are also eligible to use Angel Flight or other volunteer pilot organizations for free air transport.
 Volunteer pilot organizations (VPO) are nonprofit, regional volunteer-driven groups that arrange non-emergency air travel for children and adults with serious medical conditions and other compelling needs.
 Most of these groups are regional, but they are able to coordinate with each other to fly families across regional boundaries.
-We have provided Sample AngelFlight Paperwork.
+We have provided Sample AngelFlight Application.
 This application is only an example of what would be required of you.
 Please contact the volunteer pilot organization near you for their specific flight request application.